linkedin/detext/README.md

 ```

 ### Running DeText model training toy example
 The main script for running DeText model training is through `src/detext/run_detext.py`.
-Users could customize the
+Users could customize the hyperparmeters based on different requirements for specific tasks.
+Please refer to [TRAINING.md](TRAINING.md) for more details on the training data format and hyperparameter description.
-hyperparmeters based on different requirements for specific tasks.
 For a test run on a small sample dataset, please
 checkout the following script.
 ```$xslt
 cd src/detext/resources